-• This activity has two purposes.
+This activity has two purposes.
 The first is to practice the good thinking (ET) that goes into making decisions related to planning for MEAL.
 The second is to develop a real plan for evidence collection that will be immediately useful to workshop participants.
-Even in the case of a very straightforward question, the learning plan is a useful tool for guiding systematic thinking, decision making and record keeping.
+For some participants, the interest will be in developing a more formal and, perhaps, complex approach to evidence collection in order to address a more complex question.
+For others, the most useful thing will be to develop a simpler, less formal approach to address a more straightforward question.
+The learning plan format will accommodate both.
+Even in the case of a less complicated question, the learning plan is a useful tool for guiding systematic thinking, decision making and record keeping.
 The idea is that the Learning Plan Template should be easy to use and applicable to everyone.